 Even the standard workflow for the development of a new item is straight forward.
 It usually starts with an idea, which I can get from a blog, television or a follower request.
 The design is made using my Linux workplace (as shown in the picture above) and ends in a zipped STL file.
-This file is then uploaded to the Shapeways store and the items are online within minutes.
+This file is then uploaded to a 3D printing service.

 But it always came down to a crucial point in production.
 Because of the limitations in materials I could use (to ensure low pricing), the models show a grainy surface.
 This would be fine for me as a 3D enthousiast but obviously would not be accepted by a Lego fan.

-The above picture shows the result by Shapeways (black hats) and Sculpteo (white hats).
+The above picture shows the results.
 Here you can clearly see there is a great improvement in look and surface.

 Also the price range is coming nearby the target price.
 With my method of connecting items via bearer you can reach a price range between EUR 2 and EUR 3.